 IROQUOIS CONFEDERACY

 The Hiawatha Wampum Belt symbolizes the founding of the Iroquois Confederacy.
-Each square represents an Iroquois Nation.
+Each square represents an Haudenosaunee Nation.
 On the far right is the Mohawk Nation - The Keepers of the Eastern Door.
 On the far left is the Seneca Nation - The Keepers of the Western Door.
 The two younger brothers, the Oneida and Cayuga are in between.
 The central fire, represented by a tree is the Onondaga Nation.
 The Tuscarora Nation joined the Iroquois Confederacy in the early 1700's so they are not represented in the earlier Hiawatha belt.

 Hiawatha Belt, 2006 by Ken Maracle, Cayuga

 Going from east to west in what is today New York State, the original five nations were the Mohawk, Oneida, Onondaga, Cayuga, and Seneca.
 The Tuscarora Nation applied for and gained entrance to the League in the early 1700s.
-Now there are six Iroquois Nations.
+Now there are six Haudenosaunee Nations.
 Some Haudenosaunee (Iroquois) continue to live on their original territory.
 After the American Revolution many moved to communities outside their original territory, but maintain sovereign lands in these new areas.

 Although the Haudenosaunee live in 17 communities, some great distances from each other, and while these 17 communities have their own political structure and governing bodies, most Haudenosaunee still consider themselves part of the Iroquois Confederacy.
 Forty-nine chiefs from each of the five original nations make up the governing body.
 The Peacekeeper is the fiftieth chief, and his chief’s title remains vacant.
 The Tuscarora are represented in councils by the Oneida.
 Sub-Chiefs, Pine Tree Chiefs, Clan Mothers, and Faithkeepers are all part of the political structure of the Confederacy.
 The Confederacy structure is even more complex today because duplicate chiefs exist in communities in the US and Canada.
 The Haudenosaunee, however, are trying to resolve this situation in order to maintain a united Confederacy.